candyapplecorn/lokey/README.md

 #### Map
  + We will use Google Map's API
  + AirBnB has a [React Google Maps](https://github.com/airbnb/react-native-maps) component which may be used.
+  - This map component has an easy-to-use MapMarker feature, where MapMarkers may be shown.
+They just need coordinates.
+We can create custom views for the markers, and upon clicking a marker, take the user to an Event#show scene.

 #### Creating a seamless mobile experience
   + ##### _Including bonus MVP's_, users should be able to place & find events, and coordinate with **event hosts**, all using the app.